Katherine Collins: Awards

 In 1983, Collins was awarded an Inkpot Award, among the ranks of other acclaimed comics artists such as Robert Crumb (1989), Howard Cruse (1989), Neil Gaiman (1991), and Art Spiegelman (1987).

 In 2013, Collins was inducted into the Joe Shuster Award Canadian Comic Book Creator Hall of Fame, and sent an acceptance video to the ceremony.
 In 2017, Collins was inducted into the "Giants of the North" hall of fame by the Doug Wright Awards for Canadian Cartooning.

 Personal life

 Katherine Collins was born in Vancouver, British Columbia.
 She transitioned, identifying publicly as a transgender woman since 1993.

-From 1995 until 1999, Collins spent these years with her domestic partner, Dr. Barbara Ellen Bentley (“Bobbie Bentley”), whom she planned to marry before Bentley died from cancer in 1999.
-During their relationship, they were very active in the San Francisco transgender community.

 It has been mentioned that Collins wrote a book on her physical and spiritual journey in transitioning to a woman, though it is likely that work was never published.

-In 2005, after fifteen years in San Francisco, Collins was deported under the USA PATRIOT Act for "crimes of moral turpitude."
+In 2003, Collins was arrested for her activities as a "highly organized purveyor of psychedelic drugs".
+Police raided her apartment, finding "six half-pound bags of magic mushrooms" and "four pounds of marijuana".
+Her conviction, for a crime considered a crime of "moral turpitude", led to her deportation in 2005 under the Patriot Act.
 After her return to Vancouver, Collins was diagnosed with leukemia.
 In 2008, she announced she was recovering.